 Reading a single book doesn’t make you an expert.
 And only writing – day in and day out – will eventually develop your skills.

-But any one of the courses and eBooks on this list can give you a head start.
+But any one of the courses, books or resources on this list can give you a head start.
 Or round out your skill set to make sure there are no obvious weaknesses holding your career back.

 Or your copy from accomplishing your goals: sell more.